I was scared to death of what would happen when the school found out that Marcie was a boy. I had to hope that the principal would understand.

 "No."

 He rubbed his chin.
 "You're new.
 Apparently you're an 'add' just arriving today, so I don't want to be too hard on you.
 However, you ran afoul of Mrs. Zeff, and she has put you on her blacklist.
-I wouldn't worry about that IF — and I stress the IF — you don't violate the dress code again.
-And if you avoid getting in any other trouble.
+I wouldn't worry about that IF — and I stress the IF — if you don't violate the dress code again.
+And *if* you avoid getting into any other trouble.
 You don't look like a troublemaker.
 You're not a troublemaker, are you?"

 "No, sir."
 I said.
 "Do I have detention?"